vs-ude/fyr/README.md

     - However, measurements show no significant improvement here
 - Use less locals to improve register allocation
 - Assigning to a non-initialized variable.
 Do not zero it.
 Part for dead code removal
+- If a variable is assigned multiple times in sequence, keep the last assignment only

 ### Optimization hints extracted from measurements